Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 17 Oktober 2025 00.26.41 UTC
+- WIB: Jumat, 17 Oktober 2025 01.38.19 UTC
-- WITA: Jumat, 17 Oktober 2025 01.26.41 UTC
+- WITA: Jumat, 17 Oktober 2025 02.38.19 UTC
-- WIT: Jumat, 17 Oktober 2025 02.26.41 UTC
+- WIT: Jumat, 17 Oktober 2025 03.38.19 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

 Kategori: motivational